There’s nothing more satisfying than helping your clients outshine their competitors on social media.

 Steps to running a competitive analysis

-There’s many different ways to conduct a social media competitive analysis.
-How you approach it will depend on your clients goals and needs, and which channels they want to focus on.
+There are many different ways to conduct a social media competitive analysis.
+How you approach it will depend on your clients' goals and needs, and which channels they want to focus on.

 However, you can use the following step-by-step guide as a template or starting point.